Yannick Agnel

 Yannick Agnel (born 9 June 1992) is a French former competitive swimmer who specialized in freestyle events, and is a three-time Olympic medalist.
 In his Olympic debut at the 2012 Summer Olympics in London, he won gold in the 200-meter freestyle, gold in the 4×100-meter freestyle relay, and silver in the 4×200-meter freestyle relay.
-He is the current world record holder in the 400-meter freestyle (short course), the European record holder in the 800-meter freestyle (short course), and the national record holder in the 200- and 400-meter freestyle (long course).
+He is the current world record holder in the 400-meter freestyle (short course) and the national record holder in the 200- and 400-meter freestyle (long course).

 Agnel's success earned him Swimming Worlds European Swimmer of the Year award in 2012.

 Early life

 Agnel was born in Nîmes in 1992, the son of a nurse and a director of human resources.
 He was named after French tennis player Yannick Noah.
 Agnel began swimming at the age of eight after a neighbor spotted his talent and urged his parents to enroll him in a swimming club.
 He later integrated Skema Business School to study business.
 He is now in the prestigious French Grande École Paris-Dauphine IX.